Bikin-Creative/Lineux-Toolchanger/README.md

 Lineux Toolchanger consist of a suite of 3 parts:
 1. Lineux - The hardware consisting of the Carriage, Toolhead and Dock
 2. Btc - The macros handling the toolchange
-3. Dockswipe - Stowable dock to maximise print build
+3. Dockslide - Stowable dock to maximise print build

 All 3 parts can be used with other systems.
 Example, Lineux can be used with other toolchanger plugin.
 Other toolchanger hardware can use Btc macros.
 Etc...